guqiong96/Lvllm/README.md

 LvLLM is a special extension of vllm that makes full use of CPU and memory resources, reduces GPU memory requirements, and features an efficient GPU parallel and NUMA parallel architecture, supporting hybrid inference for MOE large models.

+## 2025-12-28: Optimize inference speed: bfloat16, float16, awq4bit; optimize NUMA data access for multiple GPUs; enable NUMA nodes for multiple GPUs to achieve the best performance

 ## 2025-12-16: v1.2.0 ynchronized the upstream vllm code to the latest version, optimized lk_moe to reduce memory usage

-Known issue: Qwen3-Next-80B-A3B-Instruct requires using the dtype: "bfloat16" to work properly

 ## 2025-12-14: v1.1.2 Added inference support for the AWQ-4bit quantized model (symmetric quantization - avx2 version), cpatonn/Qwen3-Coder-30B-A3B-Instruct-AWQ-4bit and cpatonn/Qwen3-Next-80B-A3B-Instruct-AWQ-4bit has passed verification

 torch version updated to 2.9.1(do not use torch 2.9.0)

-Known issue: Qwen3-Next-80B-A3B-Instruct-AWQ-4bit currently only works properly with tensor-parallel-size: 2

 ## 2025-12-9: Added the LVLLM_MOE_USE_WEIGHT environment variable to support MOE modules using two modes to infer fp8 models

 LVLLM_MOE_USE_WEIGHT="KEEP": lk_moe inference uses the original weight format fp8_e4m3, reducing memory usage during inference.